tleaks22/osTicket---Post-Install-Configuration/README.md

 </p>
 <p>
-Here, I created a mock user and configured the SLA for the system
+Here, I created a mock user and configured the SLA into a 3-tier system (Sev-A, B, and C), based on time length and severity
 </p>
 <br />